JustinSalvi/T-Pot-Project/README.md

 # OSINT Gatherings

-I conducted an attack on the T-pot using a Kali box and utilized Spiderfoot to conduct Open-source intelligence against the attacking box.
+I conducted an attack on the T-pot using a Kali box and utilized Spiderfoot to conduct Open-source intelligence against the attacking box

 ![](https://imgur.com/aO3w0w6.png)

-Here are the results against the attacker box after a successful scan.
+Here are the results against the attacker box after a successful scan

 ![](https://imgur.com/6vqgxRk.png)